 In 2014, a programme of commemoration marking the centenary of the First World War began in Richmond, as part of a wider national plan for remembrance.
-The Village Stories project aims to unearth stories about the local area during the First World War.
+The Richmond First World War Stories project aimed to unearth stories that were previously untold.

-Drawing on the valuable work conducted by community groups, local organisations and individuals in the Borough so far, Village Stories will gather narratives from the fourteen villages of Richmond – Barnes, Hampton Wick, Hampton, Twickenham, St Margaret’s, Richmond, Ham & Petersham, East Sheen, Kew, Mortlake, Teddington, Whitton & Heathfield, Strawberry Hill and Hampton Hill.
-Over the next few years we will capture First World War memories from the Borough, and showcase them in an exhibition at Orleans House Gallery in 2018.
+Drawing on the valuable work conducted by community groups, local organisations and individuals in the Borough so far, the project gathered narratives from the fourteen villages of Richmond – Barnes, Hampton Wick, Hampton, Twickenham, St Margaret’s, Richmond, Ham & Petersham, East Sheen, Kew, Mortlake, Teddington, Whitton & Heathfield, Strawberry Hill and Hampton Hill.

-For more information on the Village Stories project, please contact First World War Outreach Coordinator Daniella Hadley, at Daniella.Hadley@richmond.gov.uk, or telephone 0208 831 6451.
+For more information on the Richmond First World War Stories project, please contact freelance project co-ordinator Jen Kavanagh at firstname.lastname@example.org or telephone 0208 831 6451.

 Home page image: Richmond Bridge Credit Howard Webb http://postcardsthenandnow.blogspot.co.uk/